syncfusion-content/maui-docs/MAUI/ImageEditor/undo-redo.md

 # Undo Redo in .NET MAUI Image Editor (SfImageEditor)

-One of the important features of the image editor control is to perform `Undo` and `Redo` to revert the edited changes.
+One of the important features of the image editor control is to perform the `Undo` and `Redo` to revert the edited changes.

 ## Undo